Asoka de Silva

 Now I have found that indictments have been drawn up and served on the accused for a number of years, before it has been taken up for trial, right?
 And sometimes indictment is drawn up and takes about five years for the case to commence.
 And what happens is under this system, the defense has to tender their witnesses only once the prosecution cases, closes the case.

 So because of that, again the time comes into play.
-Because they don't do anything with regards to their defenses.
+Because they don't do anything with regard to their defenses.
 Sometimes it may be correct because they must know what they have to answer.
 If the Prosecutor cannot prove the case there is no point in them looking for witnesses.

 But I think once the indictment is served on them, they have enough time to see if they have defenses.
 Look for their witnesses and submit a list of witnesses – list of witnesses, nothing else, for their defense within six months or so.
 So that the Prosecutor will also know the kind of witnesses they have and with a summary.